 K. In addition to persons authorized to serve process pursuant to rule 4(d) of the Arizona rules of civil procedure, a peace officer or a correctional officer as defined in section 41-1661 who is acting in the officer's official capacity may serve an order of protection that is issued pursuant to this section.
 Service of the order of protection has priority over other service of process that does not involve an immediate threat to the safety of a person.

 L. At any time during the period during which the order is in effect, a party who is under an order of protection or who is restrained from contacting the other party is entitled to one hearing on written request.
 No fee may be charged for requesting a hearing.
 A hearing that is requested by a party who is under an order of protection or who is restrained from contacting the other party shall be held within ten days from the date requested unless the court finds good cause to continue the hearing.
 If exclusive use of the home is awarded, the hearing shall be held within five days from the date requested.
 The hearing shall be held at the earliest possible time.
 An ex parte order that is issued under this section shall state on its face that the defendant is entitled to a hearing on written request and shall include the name and address of the judicial office where the request may be filed.
 After the hearing, the court may modify, quash or continue the order.
+If exclusive use of the home is awarded to the party, the court, on written request of a party, may hold additional hearings at any time if there is a change in circumstances related to the primary residence.

 M. The order shall include the following statement: